Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Examples

-{We compute an upper bound $\gamma$ on the $(L-\ell)$-horizon $\mc{L}_2 $-gain with the model-based approach that is {given} in Appendix~\ref{app:modelbasedLdissip}.
+{We compute an upper bound $\gamma$ on the $(L-\tau)$-horizon $\ell_2 $-gain with the model-based approach that is {given} in Appendix~\ref{app:modelbasedLdissip}.
 We verify~\eqref{eq:LMImodelbased} by using a polytopic description of $\ms{P}_{[1,L]}$ and solving~\eqref{eq:LMImodelbased} on the vertices of $\ms{P}_{[1,L]}$, while minimizing the upper bound $\gamma$.
-Solving this problem yields $\gamma=1.362$.} Next, we employ the \lpvcore toolbox\footnote{See \cite{BoefCoxToth2021} and \texttt{lpvcore.net} for {this} open-source \matlab toolbox.} to identify {a state space model of} the LPV system using $\dataset$ and compute the $(L-\ell)$-horizon $\mc{L}_2 $-gain of the resulting identified model.
-For the identification, we use LPV PEM-SS identification (see \cite{Toth18cAUT, Cox2018}) with the default settings in \lpvcore~{via} the function \texttt{lpvssest}.
-The {upper bound $\gamma$ on the $(L-\ell)$-horizon} $\mc{L}_2 $-gain of the identified {LPV} model is calculated to be 1.375.
+Solving this problem yields $\gamma=1.362$.} Next, we employ the \lpvcore toolbox\footnote{See \cite{BoefCoxToth2021} and \texttt{lpvcore.net} for {this} open-source \matlab toolbox.} to identify {a state-space model of} the LPV system using $\dataset$ and compute the $(L-\tau)$-horizon $\ell_2 $-gain of the resulting identified model.
+For the identification, we use {the} LPV PEM-SS {method} (see \cite{Toth18cAUT, Cox2018}) with the default settings in \lpvcore~{via} the function \texttt{lpvssest}.
+The {resulting} {upper bound $\gamma$ on the $(L-\tau)$-horizon} $\ell_2 $-gain of the identified {LPV} model is 1.375.